zyanchew/social-network-synthesis/README.md

 ## Methodology
-This research employed Bayesian Belief Networks to model the interdependencies between social network and travel behavior using GeNIe software.
+This research employed Bayesian Belief Networks (BBNs) to model the interdependencies between social network and travel behavior.
+The analysis uses GeNIe software to reason probabilistically and infer relationships between multiple variables.

 The conceptual framework for this research project:

 ![Concentual Framework](ref/con_framework.png)

-Model I systhesize individual's socio-demographic characteristics, composition, size of social networks with joint activities frequecies to study the relationships among them at ego level.
-While Model II emphasize a disaggregated perspective of social interaction, which synthesize ego's and alter's socio-demographic characteristics, homophily/heterogeinety in social relationship, social relationship types and joint activity frequency.
+- Model I synthesizes individuals' socio-demographic characteristics, social network composition, and joint activity frequencies at the ego level.
+- Model II emphasizes a disaggregated view of social interactions, incorporating ego's and alter's socio-demographic characteristics, homophily/heterogeneity between ego and alter, social relationship types, and joint activity frequency.

-## Results
+## Conclusion
+Bayesian Belief Networks were chosen for their ability to simultaneously model and infer complex relationships between variables.
+This project successfully developed two models at the ego and ego-alter levels, which are stored in the bbn/ directory.
+For a detailed explanation of the methodology and findings, please refer to the master's thesis in the ref/ directory.
+This GitHub repository primarily serves as documentation and showcases my data analysis skills using Python.